keppel2/pinn-go/README.md

 Pinn is a computer language that is heavily influenced by Go.
 It is statically typed and imperative.
 Some aims include:

-* Syntax taken from a variety of languages.
+* Syntax taken from a variety of languages--Go, Swift, and Rust.
 Unopiniated about which the user should use.
 * Markedly reduced numeric types.
 * Built-in numeric big and float types.